- Faculty & Research

 |Royel M. Johnson||

-Appointed to the leadership team of the National Research Collaborative (NRC) for Foster Alumni and Higher Education (FAHE) and the Lumina Foundation’s Black Student Enrollment Expert Advisory Board.
+National Research Collaborative (NRC) for Foster Alumni and Higher Education (FAHE) Leadership Team

 |Pedro A. Noguera||

-Appointed to the Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics by President Joe Biden.
+Advisory Commission on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics.

 |Pedro Noguera||International Society for Technology in Education (ISTE) Impact Award|